DanielSanRocha/xatu-observer/README.md

 ## Installation

 First install mysql and redis in your server.
 Go in src/main/resources/queries and execute all the queries in the folder in a database named xatu.
-To create a new user, just insert a new entry in the tb_users table, the password field must be hashed with md5.
+To create a new user, just insert a new entry in the 'tb_users' table, the password field must be hashed with md5.
 You can hash a string using this project:

 ```bash
 sbt console